Programme Schedule 2024/25

 The focus of this course is the integration of marketing, design, engineering and manufacturing functions in creating and developing a new product, system or service.
 The course will go through the different phases of designing a new product, system or service using the four Ds of the four-phase Design Innovation Cycle of "Discover-Define-Develop-Deliver".
 The course will focus on some of the critical success factors for new product development, with an early emphasis on design thinking.
 Students will be given a design challenge to complete.

-Understanding Culture and Behaviour (Term 1)
+User Experience: Understanding Culture for Design (Term 1)

 When designers create something – whether an algorithm, a user interface, a technological device, a building, or a new urban plan – they actively intervene in the lived world of its users.
 This course provides students with the conceptual tools and analytical skills to engage with design, design thinking, and design processes as social and cultural phenomena.
 It introduces current and emerging ideas in design anthropological theory and practice and explores how sensitive, ethical, and innovative design relies on social, historical and cultural knowledge.

-Design Ethics (Term 1)
+Human-Centred Design for Information Visualisation (Term 1)

 Design Science (Term 2)